 You will need to apply for your funding before stating your course, the earlier the better, and you will have to reapply for funding every academic year.

 All eligible part time students will be able to apply for a non means tested Tuition Fee Loan

 Students from England may receive up to £6,750

-Support for Course Costs for Students Living in Wales
+Additional Support for Living Costs for Students Living in Wales

-The application process for the 2017/18 Academic Year is now open.
+The application process for the 2018/19 Academic Year will usually open in Summer 2018.

 Welsh students can apply via Student Finance Wales.